-[Heading amended by No. 19 of 2010 s.
+[Heading amended: No. 19 of 2010 s.
 4.]

 SECOND SUPPLEMENTARY AGREEMENT BURSWOOD CASINO (1990)

 THIS AGREEMENT made the third day of May 1990

 BETWEEN:

 THE HONOURABLE PAMELA ANNE BEGGS, J.P., M.L.A., the Minister of the Crown for the time being charged with the administration of the Control Act acting for and on behalf of the State of Western Australia and its instrumentalities from time to time (“the State”) of the first part;